Merge and split segments in OmegaT

 Script Features

-- By default, the script enables a per-project segmentation group and creates a new group (called MergeSplit) for your project’s source language.
-That can be disabled,
+• By default, the script enables a per-project segmentation collection of rules and creates a new set (called MergeSplit) for your project’s source language.
+This can be disabled by changing true to false in the lines below (enforceProjectSRX is about enabling per-projects rules, separateMappingRule is about creating a separate group):

 enforceProjectSRX = true